nronzel/cik-lookup/README.md

 go run main.go microsoft corporation
 ```

+### Note

+The results are truncated to 100 if more than 100 results are found.
+Try being
+more specific in these situations.

 ## How It Works

-Simple POST request with the company name to the SEC CIK lookup URL.
+Simple POST request with the company name to the [SEC CIK lookup URL](https://www.sec.gov/edgar/searchedgar/cik).

 ## Contributing